 Almost all Scanning Probe Microscopes are capable of resolving atomic height steps.

-With the DS-95 SPM scanner series, we provide the ultimate unification of ease, use and performance.
-Decades of experience in the field of SPM application and manufacturing are united in the DS-95 SPM scanners to help the user achieve the best and most reliable results in the shortest possible period of time.
-The compact design of the DS-95 SPM scanner guarantees outstanding stability and scan rates.
-The unique plug and play cantilever exchange secures fast and safe operation of the instrument.
-An integrated optical axis in the SPM scanner provides total visual control during approach and positioning.
-The DS-95 SPM scanner provides the facilities for all common and advanced SPM modes.
-Integrated electronics in the scanning head guarantees the lowest noise values in electrical SPM modes.
-DS allows installation of the DS-95 SPM scanner into the stages and other facilities like nanoindenters or optical microscopes.
+With the Semilab AFM Proberstation series, we provide the ultimate unification of ease of use and performance.
+Decade-lasting experience in the Scanning Probe Microscopy application field and manufacturing are united in the Semilab AFM scanners to help the user achieve the best and most reliable results in the shortest possible period of time.
+The compact design of the Semilab AFM scanner guarantees outstanding stability and scan rates.
+The unique plug and play cantilever exchange secures the fast and safe operation of the instrument.
+An integrated optical axis in the AFM scanner provides total visual control during approach and positioning.
+The Semilab AFM scanner provides the facilities for all common and advanced AFM modes.
+The integrated electronics in the scan head guarantee the lowest noise values in electrical AFM modes.
+Semilab AFM Proberstation series allows the installation of the Semilab AFM scanner into the stages and other facilities, like nanoindenters or optical microscopes.

-The DS-95 Compact Granite Stage provides the possibility of investigating nearly all samples by Scanning Probe Microscopy.
+The Atomic Force Microscope - Proberstation 1000 provides the possibility of investigating nearly all samples by Scanning Probe Microscopy.
 From a splitter of a coated wafer to a whole nano-coated surgical implant, the compact granite stage will surprise with its flexibilty.

 Thereby, the design makes no compromises concerning stability.